Frequently asked questions

 Once the call is finished, we will send out written confirmation of the Direct Debit instruction via email (or by post, if you prefer).
 When you receive the confirmation, please check it thoroughly to ensure that all the details are correct.

 - Your PGS reference number (located below the address), which should be quoted in any future communications with the Parish Giving Scheme

-- Your bank reference code (‘PGS Thank You’ followed by a unique code), which will appear on your bank statement next to the donation amount.
+- Your bank reference code (‘PGS Thank You’ followed by a unique code), which will appear on your bank statement next to the gift amount.

-A unique feature of the scheme is the option for the donor to commit in principle to increase their gift annually in line with inflation.
-Simply tick the required box to ‘opt in’ to an annual inflationary increase on the gift.
-Once you have requested to inflate your giving annually, you will receive a letter or email one month preceding the anniversary of your very first gift informing you of the soon to be inflated gift (with the option to vary the it).
+A unique feature of the scheme is the option for the giver to commit in principle to increase their gift annually in line with inflation.
+As you go through the completion of a gift form online, telephone or on paper, simply tick the required box to ‘opt in’ to an annual inflationary increase on the gift.
+For existing gifts, you can select to now 'opt-in' to an annual inflationary increase within your online account or by contacting us.
+Once you have requested to inflate your giving annually, you will receive a letter or email one month preceding the anniversary of your very first gift informing you of the soon to be inflated gift (with the option to vary it).

 We know that circumstances change and your ability to give may increase or decrease over time.
-If you wish to make a change please notify the Parish Giving Scheme quoting:
+If you wish to make a change you can update the amount within the 'manage donations' page of your online account area or feel free to notify the Parish Giving Scheme quoting:

 • Your PGS reference number (found below your address on PGS correspondence)